How You Can Track Your Flight Status in Real Time

 FlightRadar 24

-Those who opt for the Premium service (which ranges from $10 to $500 per year, depending on the plan) can also learn more about the exact type of aircraft, how fast it’s going, and its altitude.
+FlightRadar24 is helpful even when you’re not taking a trip: It can identify all the planes flying overhead in your vicinity.
+Those who opt for the Premium service (which ranges from $13 to $500 per year, depending on the plan) can learn more about the exact type of aircraft, how fast it’s going, and its altitude.

-A screenshot of FlightAware's Misery Map, showing USA with green and red circles identifying airports are experiencing problems
+A screenshot of FlightAware's Misery Map, showing USA with green and red circles identifying airport experiencing problems

-A screenshot of FlightAware’s Misery Map, which can help identify which airports are experiencing problems
+FlightAware’s Misery Map, which can help identify which airports that are experiencing problems

 Courtesy of FlightAware